 Chances are that you have a lot of customers out there who would be more than happy to leave a review.
 The only problem is that most of them aren’t going to be proactive and try to find your profile on review sites.
 By sending review requests via text and email, you can make the process easy for your customers.

 Send review requests to all of your customers

-Remember, while reviews from every review site are important, Google does value the reviews posted on its own platform.
-So when you’re sending review request texts and emails, make sure that you include your own custom GMB short review link to get reviews on Google.
+While reviews from industry specific review sites like Avvo are important, Google prioritizes the reviews posted on its platform.
+So, when you’re sending review request texts and emails, you can include your own custom GMB short review link to get Google reviews.
 Here’s a guide to claiming your short review link.
 But, with Birdeye, you actually don’t have to do this.
 Our integration with Google, easily sends your customers straight to Google from the review request email or text.